davidruvolo51/shinytutorials/src/pages/tutorials/select-input-styling/index.md

 For now, we will create an application with a custom select input.
 We will also display the selection in an output element just to demonstrate that the input is working with shiny.
 Here is what the final app will look like.

 ![select input shiny application](./select_input_preview.png)

+> This tutorial uses a bit of html and css.
+Some knowledge will help, but it is not required.
+I'll try to explain things as I go and provide links to additional resources.
+As always, questions and suggestions are welcome!

+> Also, I'm the process of developing an new example that demonstrates how to build a completely custom input element.
+Stay tuned!

 <span id="work"></span>